Bobbed1999/Bobbed1999/README.md

 - 📫 How to reach me: wennie99@uw.edu wzhao8477@gmail.com
 - website: https://bobbed1999.github.io/
-- 👯 I’m looking to collaborate on ...
-THINKING..
+- 🙌💬 I want to collaborate on explainable AI, multimodal efficient perception, and safe exploration in unstructured environments.
+My overarching goal is to develop safe, robust, and human-centered robotic systems capable of natural interaction with the real world.
 <!--
 **Bobbed1999/Bobbed1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.